 In addition to vast investments in military technology, Gouré has argued for increases in the overall size of the military itself.
 In 2014, as the Afghan War wound down and the Pentagon braced for modest cuts to its force strength, Gouré argued that the United States would need to retain a large force capable of fighting more than one war at a time.
 "The likelihood that the United States will have to fight multiple major theater conflicts (MRCs) at the same time is increasing," he wrote in May 2014.
 "The measure of the United States as a superpower is a force structure of sufficient quantity and quality to fight and win these new types of high-end conflicts in multiple theaters. … When war comes, we better have the larger force, even if it is not as ready as we would like it to be."
 In a 2013 briefing for the Heritage Foundation, he claimed that "every Administration for the past two decades found that a force sized to fight two wars was essential for meeting the ongoing demands for forward presence, crisis response, regional deterrence, humanitarian assistance, building partnership capacity, homeland defense, and support to civil authorities."

-Some observers question Gouré's role as a commentator on major news networks, including on NBC and National Public Radio, because of his ties to defense contractors and the Pentagon.
-In December 2005, the left-wing media watchdog, Media Matters, objected to Gouré 's commentary for NPR, claiming that NPR had failed to disclose his connections with the Bush administration and its defense establishment.
+Some observers have criticized Gouré's role as a commentator on major news networks, including on NBC and National Public Radio, because of his ties to defense contractors and the Pentagon.
+In December 2005, the liberal media watchdog Media Matters objected to Gouré 's commentary for NPR, claiming that NPR had failed to disclose his connections with the Bush administration and the defense establishment.